jwodder/pyrepo/README.rst

     pyrepo [<global-options>] mkgithub [<options>]

-Create a new GitHub repository for the project, set the repository's description to the project's short description, set the repository's topics to the project's keywords plus "python", create "dependencies" and "d:github-actions" labels in the repository (if ``.github/dependabot.yml`` exists), set the local repository's ``origin`` remote to point to the GitHub repository, and push all branches & tags to the remote.
+Create a new GitHub repository for the project; set the repository's description to the project's short description; set the repository's topics to the project's keywords plus "python"; create "dependencies", "d:github-actions", and "d:python" labels in the repository (if ``.github/dependabot.yml`` exists); set the local repository's ``origin`` remote to point to the GitHub repository; and push all branches & tags to the remote.

 Options